Private. Secure. Encrypted.

 Our Privacy Principles

 - Your data is yours.
-Docyt does not own your content.
+Docyt does not own your data.

-- When you delete content you own, we permanently delete it from our servers.
-In case of joint ownership, all owners need to delete the content before it will be permanently deleted.
+- When you delete data you own, we permanently delete it from our servers.
+In case of joint ownership, all owners need to delete the data before it will be permanently deleted.

-- By default, any content you add to Docyt is private.
+- By default, any data you add to Docyt is private.

 Information we Collect and Receive